University of New England - Innovation for a Healthier Planet

 Active Collecting Areas

-Special Collections seeks books, manuscripts, archives, artists’ books, zines, audio/visual materials, ephemera, and digital objects that support the teaching and research areas of UNE’s undergraduate curriculum.
+We collect books, manuscripts, archives, artists’ books, zines, audio/visual materials, ephemera, and digital objects that support the teaching and research areas of UNE’s undergraduate curriculum.
 Areas of focus include arts and humanities, environmental studies, marine science, and the history of the region and its inhabitants.
-We seek materials that reflect diverse, underrepresented and unheard voices; and reflect the cultures and social identities of the university’s community.

 • Environmental history, climate change narratives, and other materials documenting Maine’s environment and the broader field of environmental studies.